 If you applied for federal aid and still need to cover the cost of attendance, a private student loan may be for you.

 Federal student loan benefits:

-You get certain protections that private student loans may not offer, such as income-based loan repayment, deferment, student loan forgiveness, and forbearance if repaying becomes too difficult.
+You get certain protections that private student loans may not offer, such as income-based loan repayment, deferment, student loan forgiveness such as public service loan forgiveness, and forbearance if repaying becomes too difficult.